YetAnotherNerd/whatlastgenre/README.md

 This should be considered as "soft" white-/blacklist where you can in-/decrease the occurrence of specific tags that you don't like or that are too inaccurate for you without fully banning them like with the blacklist option.
-Tags listed here will get an initial score offset and a score multiplier bonus of `+/-0.25` per default, to boost this even more, just mention them more then once.
+Tags listed here will get a score bonus based on the configured multiplier.

 ##### filters
 Use this to activate filtering of specific tag groups from genres: